 The short version:

-- Daily tantrums between ages 1–3 are typical — not a problem
+- Daily tantrums between ages 1 and 3 are typical, not a problem

-- A single tantrum usually lasts 2–15 minutes; longer or self-injurious episodes warrant a check
+- A single tantrum usually lasts 2 to 15 minutes; longer or self-injurious episodes warrant a check

-- Aggression (hitting/biting) is developmentally normal and usually fades as language develops
+- Aggression (hitting and biting) is developmentally normal and usually fades as language develops

-- The whole pattern eases after age 3–4 in most children
+- The whole pattern eases after age 3 to 4 in most children

 Quick reference: toddler behavior